 - append: append the elements provided to the base list.
-(See the above vlsi.tech.foobar65.bad\cells example.) - subst: substitute variables into a string.
+(See the above vlsi.tech.foobar65.bad\cells example.) - prepend: prepend the elements provided to the base list.
+Useful where list order matters, but make sure the file containing this directive is at the end of the list of files passed to hammer-vlsi with -p. - subst: substitute variables into a string.